AL0YSI0US/paulsonjpaul/README.md

 <img src="Coding _Monochromatic.svg" alt="Illustration" width="600" align="right" />

-I am Paulson J Paul, a self-taught to-be web developer 👨‍💻 and UI/UX designer 🎨.
+I am Paulson J Paul, a self-taught programmer 👨‍💻 looking forward to becoming a Web Developer 🌐 and UI/UX designer 🎨.
 I am also a SpiderMan fan! 🕷️🕸️

 > "Programming isn't about what you know; it's about what you can figure out" - Chris Pine